-We are a clinical-stage biopharmaceutical company with a limited operating history and have not generated any revenue from product sales.
+We are a late-stage biopharmaceutical company with a limited operating history and have not generated any revenue from product sales.
 We have incurred significant operating losses since our inception, anticipate that we will incur continued losses for the foreseeable future and may never achieve profitability.

-We are a clinical-stage biopharmaceutical company with a limited operating history on which to base your investment decision.
+We are a late-stage biopharmaceutical company with a limited operating history on which to base your investment decision.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-We were incorporated in February 2013 in connection with the Corporate Reorganization.
+We were incorporated in February 2013.
 Our operations to date have been limited primarily to acquiring rights to intellectual property, business planning, raising capital, developing our technology, identifying potential product candidates, undertaking preclinical studies and conducting research and development activities, including clinical trials, for setmelanotide.
 We have never generated any revenue from product sales.
 We have not obtained any regulatory approvals for setmelanotide.

-Since our inception, we have focused substantially all of our efforts and financial resources on the research and development of setmelanotide, which is currently in Phase 3 clinical development for four indications, POMC deficiency obesity, LEPR deficiency obesity, Bardet-Biedl syndrome and Alström syndrome and in Phase 2 clinical development for other indications.
-We have funded our operations to date primarily through the proceeds from the sales of common stock and preferred stock as well as capital contributions from the Predecessor Company, the Relamorelin Company and the LLC entity and have incurred losses in each year since our inception.
+Since our inception, we have focused substantially all of our efforts and financial resources on the research and development of setmelanotide, which is currently in Phase 3 clinical development for four indications, POMC deficiency obesity, LEPR deficiency obesity, Bardet-Biedl syndrome, or BBS, and Alström syndrome and in Phase 2 clinical development for other indications.
+We have funded our operations to date primarily through the proceeds from the sales of common stock and preferred stock as well as capital contributions from our former parent, Rhythm Holdings LLC, or the LLC entity, and have incurred losses in each year since our inception.
 See "Part I, Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Corporate Background and Distribution."
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Corporate Background."

-Our net loss and comprehensive losses were \$36.0 million, \$17.7 million, \$107.8 million and \$48.6 million for the three and nine months ended September 30, 2019 and 2018, respectively.
-As of September 30, 2019, we had an accumulated deficit of \$292.4 million.
+Our net loss and comprehensive losses were \$34.2 million and \$29.0 million for the three months ended March 31, 2020 and 2019, respectively.
+As of March 31, 2020, we had an accumulated deficit of \$359.5 million.
 Substantially all of our operating losses have resulted from costs incurred in connection with our development programs and from commercial and general and administrative costs associated with our operations.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
 We expect our research and development expenses to significantly increase in connection with our additional clinical trials of setmelanotide and development of any other product candidates we may choose to pursue.
 In addition, if we obtain marketing approval for setmelanotide, we will incur significant sales, marketing and outsourced manufacturing expenses.
-We also will incur additional costs associated with operating as a public company.
+We will incur costs associated with operating as a public company.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.